CLSherrod/clsherrod.github.io/_posts/2010-10-14-should-you-be-the-best.md

 date: 2010-10-14
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - branding
-permalink: "/should-you-be-the-best/"
+permalink: /should-you-be-the-best/
 ---
 There will always someone faster, stronger or better than you.
 But no one else is you.
 Be your own brand.